-I work at the GRID Graphic Museum Groningen for the Risograph group.
-We create design-and-print projects for our A2 size Risograph Digital Duplicator: posters, gift wrap paper, sketch books.
-We also take on Riso-print jobs for artists, designers, concert venues and publishers.
+I have learned my Riso “chops” at GRID Graphic Museum Groningen for the past three years.
+The GRID Riso group do design-and-print projects for the A2 Risograph Digital Duplicator: posters, gift wrap paper, sketch books.
+They also take on Riso-print jobs for artists, designers, concert venues and publishers.

 It is not a printer, nor a copier.
 It can be thought of as a screenprinting machine.
-It pushes a certain color of ink through a pattern of teeny tiny holes, onto paper.
-You (as an artist) have drawn, designed or photographed this pattern.
+It pushes a certain color of ink through a sheet with a pattern of teeny tiny holes, onto paper.
+You, the artist, have drawn, designed or photographed this “pattern”.

 How does it work?

 The risograph can receive a digital file of your design straight from the computer, and burn these teeny tiny holes onto a waxed banana fiber sheet, or master.
-It then wraps the sheet around an ink drum (the red cylinder in the image above), and is ready to print.
+It then wraps the sheet around an ink drum (the red cylinder in the image above), and is ready to print the red layer.

 You put a pile of A2 size papers on the left tray.
 Enter your preferred number of copies, and push go.
 The right tray will soon be cradling your brand new prints, and you will feel proud and elated!
 Repeat the process for an additional color layer.

 As mentioned, the Riso stencil is created by thousands of holes, which create ink dots on the page.
-Big dots close to each other will give you a fullly filled area of ink on the page.
+Big dots close to each other create a dense area of ink on the page.
 Smaller dots further apart create a lighter shade of the same color.

 It is quite possible – encouraged, even – to print multiple layers of colors on top of one another.
 This means they will blend, and create ‘secondary colors’.
 Red and yellow become orange, etc. See also image above.